maxvfischer/DIY-arcade/README.md

 ![arcade_buttons 2](./images/build/arcade_buttons_2.jpg)

-To center the joysticks in the holes, I used a wide double-coated adhesive tape normally used to attach rugs to the floor.
+To center the joysticks in the holes, I used a wide double-coated adhesive tape normally used to attach rugs to floors.
 One person then centered the joystick from the top, while the other person locked it in place.
 The joysticks were then screwed into the button panel.

 ![arcade_buttons 4](./images/build/arcade_buttons_4.jpg)